alchemaker/Chip-n-Moto/README.md

 # Assembly
 Print off Wheels, Sensor Support, and Chassis, if you have trouble with the wheel hubs please print off 2x Wheel Hubs

-If you have to use the hubs please install them into the wheels with adhesive to prevent slipping.

 Install the rear wheel onto the chassis install the SG90 in a vertical position in the center using 2 provided screws. install the DC motors using zip-ties via the included slots and secure the motors.